mimblewimble/grin/doc/coinbase_maturity.md

 1. It is possible for a non-coinbase output to have the same value as a coinbase output.
 1. It is possible (but not recommended) for a miner to reuse private keys.

-Grin does not allow duplicate commitments to exist in the UTXO set simultaneously.
+Grin does not allow duplicate commitments to exist in the Output set simultaneously.
-But the UTXO set is specific to the state of a particular chain fork.
+But the Output set is specific to the state of a particular chain fork.
 It _is_ possible for duplicate _identical_ commitments to exist simultaneously on different concurrent forks.
 And these duplicate commitments may have different "lock heights" at which they mature and become spendable on the different forks.

 * Output O<sub>1</sub> from block B<sub>1</sub> spendable at height h<sub>1</sub> (on fork f<sub>1</sub>)